 Early Warming: Crisis and Response in the Climate-Changed North (Counterpoint Press, 2011)

 Early Warming was the Western Reads book for the 2013-14 school year.
 In-coming freshman and other classes at Western Washington University read and discussed it, and programming through the year focused on climate change issues.
-Nancy was on the Bellingham campus in February for a number of events and visits with classes.
+Nancy was on the Bellingham campus for a number of events and visits with classes.
 It was recently selected for the campus book read at Edmonds Community College for the 2015-16 school year, and Nancy will be visiting there next spring.